info

 Personal income tax (PIT)

-Please note that Poland has tax treaties with 60-plus nations, including the USA, the UK and Germany alongside the rest of developed countries, which ensure no income is taxed twice.
+Please note that Poland has tax treaties with 60-plus nations, including the USA, the UK, and Germany alongside the rest of developed countries, which ensure no income is taxed twice.

 Corporate income tax (CIT)

-applies to firms.
+The corporate income tax applies to firms operating in Poland.
 Companies incorporated or headquartered in Poland are subject to CIT on their overall income, the rest only on the chunk earned on the Polish soil.
-Net proceeds, less depreciation of fixed assets and intangibles, are liable to 15% tax.
-Loss incurred one year can be offset against income over five subsequent years.
-And, sure thing, there are various allowances and exemptions.
+Net proceeds, less depreciation of fixed assets and intangibles, are liable to 19-percent CIT for companies with gross earnings exceeding euro 1.2 million over the previous year while those with lower past year's revenues pay 15-percent tax.

 Local taxes